uio-cels/Repeats/data/README.md

 * part\_of\_fams\_teleost.RepeatLandscapes.fixed.csv - first 100 000 lines of CDA data, i.e. merged outputs of parseRM_GetLandscape.pl
 * part\_of\_merged\_repeat\_data.dataframe - first 100 000 lines of annotation data, i.e. merged outputs of parseRM.pl

-#### parseRM_GetLandscape.pl and parseRM.pl can be found at https://github.com/4ureliek/Parsing-RepeatMasker-Outputs
+#### parseRM_GetLandscape.pl and parseRM.pl are courtesy of Aurelie Kapusta and can be found at https://github.com/4ureliek/Parsing-RepeatMasker-Outputs